w3f/polkadot-wiki/docs/general/glossary.md

 from the outside world, i.e. they are not part of the system itself.
 Extrinsics can take two forms, "[inherents](#inherent)" and "[transactions](#transaction)".
 For more technical details see the [polkadot spec](https://spec.polkadot.network/#_extrinsics)

+## Fellowship

+A mostly self-governing expert body with a primary goal of representing humans who embody and contain the technical knowledge base of the Kusama and/or Polkadot networks and protocols.

 ## Finality